mharris717/ember-drag-drop/README.md

 ## Sorting of objects

 We now have a basic sorting capabilities in this library.
-If you wrap the `{{#sortable-objects}}` component around your `<DraggableObject}}` components you can get an array of sorted elements returned.
+If you wrap the `<SortableObjects>` component around your `<DraggableObject>` components you can get an array of sorted elements returned.

 **Important Note on Ember Versions:
 If you use Ember version 1.13.2 and above you must user at least addon version 0.3 if you use sorting